 Join us for an exceptional expedition with a NEW edition of our ‘Masterclass on board’.
 Arctic Wildlife Tours is pleased to continue an exciting collaboration with National Geographic photographer, Stefano Unterthiner.

-Stefano will share with you his knowledge, his creative process and personal view of nature, wildlife and conservation photography.
-For the entire expedition you will have the possibility to photograph together, to learn from a master, from composition to post-production, from editing to how to build and tell a story.
-An inspiring full-time course, while travelling in one of the most stunning places in the world with a series of lessons, moments of sharing, portfolio lectures and of course a lot of activity with your camera.
+Stefano will share with you his knowledge and creative process, his personal view and approach to nature photography and photojournalism.
+For the entire expedition you will have the possibility to photograph together, to learn from a Master: from composition to post-production, from editing to how to build a story; with moments of sharing, portfolio reviews and, of course, lot of activity with your camera…

-This unique opportunity will allow you to improve your photography, your ability to see and ‘feel’ the shot, but most of all you will understand the approach — and philosophy — beyond a winning image.
-This exclusive expedition, limited to 12 students only, is a great and rare event spent together on an unrepeatable journey in the high Arctic.
+This unique opportunity will allow you to improve your photography, your ability to see and ‘fell’ the shot, your approach — and philosophy — to produce a winning image.
+Limited to 12 ‘students’ only, this esclusive expedition is an unrepeatable journey in the high Arctic.

-This exclusive small ship charter workshop and expedition navigates through the Svalbard wilderness and icy waters of the High Arctic on board the expedition ship MS Freya.
-This will be a unique chance to take part of a National Geographc photographers thoughts and skills.
-At the same time, you will enjoy a wonderful time out in the wilderness on Svalbard.
+This exclusive small ship charter workshop and expedition navigates through the Svalbard wilderness and icy waters of the High Arctic on board the expedition ship MS Origo.

 Wondering what to expect?
 Please get in touch for more information and to talk about what you can expect.